Li-Jesse-Jiaze/ov_hloc/ReadMe.md

 It runs well with VINS-Fusion, but the pose graph is not very smooth when I use it as a secondary node of OpenVINS on my laptop(RTX 2060 Max-Q 65W).
 This is mainly because my NetVLAD is using a VGG16 (it tooks more than 50ms for each frame 😠).
 It would be better to use a lighter network (e.g. Mobile Net) to describe the images for NetVLAD.

-Here's a [video](https://www.bilibili.com/video/bv1KP4y1F73M) of it working with the VINS-Fusion.
+Here's a simple [video](https://www.bilibili.com/video/bv1KP4y1F73M) of it working with VINS-Fusion.